Net Energy Sample Clauses

 Net Energy.
 Net energy is the difference between electrical energy consumed by the Customer- generator from the CLPUD’s electrical supply system and the electrical energy generated by the Customer-generator and fed back into the CLPUD’s electrical supply system.

 Net Energy.
-The actual number of MWh generated by the Facility during the period being considered less any generating output in MWh used for the Facility's Station Auxiliary as measured by the meter installed pursuant to Section 3.2.
+The actual number of kWh or MWh generated by the Facility during the period being considered, less any generating output in kWh or MWh used for the Facility's Station Auxiliary, and delivered to Buyer as measured by the meters installed pursuant to Section 3.1.

 Net Energy.
 A customer’s net energy shall be calculated by subtracting the kWh of electricity the customer’s generator facility feeds back to the city’s system during a billing month from the customer’s metered usage of electricity supplied by the city.